 However, TheZunar123 is currently making a Mother 2 translation for Mother 1+2 which can be patched along with Mato's fan translation, here is the link to it: http://youtu.be/sMWUOa46JGI

 Screwed by the Network: One of the most egregious cases in gaming.
 Only one third of the entire series ever made it to American shores, and the infamous marketing campaign ("this game stinks" was the marketing slogan) likely put a dent on sales.
 Even in Japan this appeared to be the case, although it was finally released for the Wii U's Virtual Console in March 2013.
-However, as of April 2013, it's been confirmed that EarthBound will finally be getting a Western re-release on the Wii U virtual console - in Europe too, no less! - with Nintendo of America engaging in a hearty dose of Lampshade Hanging.
+However, it was also confirmed that EarthBound would finally be getting a Western re-release on the Wii U Virtual Console - in Europe too, no less! - with Nintendo of America engaging in a hearty dose of Lampshade Hanging.

-Screwed by the Lawyers: The reason the game had issues being released in the US and Europe is due to copyrights concerning the name of an enemy (Dali's Clock) and two music tracks sounding like Chuck Berry's Johnny B. Goode (New Age Retro Hippie theme) and The Who's Won't Get Fooled Again (the Skyrunner theme).
-Although the first two could be replaced, Nintendo of Japan refused to let the last one be altered.
-It's currently unknown if any of these changes will take effect in the Virtual Console rerelease.
+Screwed by the Lawyers: Supposedly, the reason the game had issues being released in the US and Europe is due to copyrights concerning the name of an enemy (Dali's Clock) and two music tracks sounding like Chuck Berry's Johnny B. Goode (New Age Retro Hippie theme) and The Who's Won't Get Fooled Again (the Skyrunner theme).
+Apart from toning down the flashes during battles, the Virtual Console release has no changes from the original SNES release.